joschout/Multi-Directional-Rule-Set-Learning/README.md

 * [bidict](https://github.com/jab/bidict), used to encode the training data during association rule minin.
 This way, large strings don't have to be used as data. `pip install bidict`

 ## References

-* Liu, B. Hsu, W. and Ma, Y (1998).
-Integrating Classification and Association Rule Mining.
-Proceedings KDD-98, New York, 27-31 August.
-AAAI. pp 80-86.
-* Kliegr, Tomas.
-Quantitative CBA: Small and Comprehensible Association Rule Classification Models. arXiv preprint arXiv:1711.10166, 2017.
+This repository accompanies our paper:

+> Schouterden J., Davis J., Blockeel H.: *Multi-Directional Rule Set Learning.* To be presented at: Discovery Science 2020

+The original Interpretable Decision Sets algorithm was proposed in:
+> Lakkaraju, H., Bach, S. H., & Leskovec, J. (2016).
+Interpretable Decision Sets: A Joint Framework for Description and Prediction.
+In Proceedings of the 22Nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (pp. 1675–1684).
+New York, NY, USA: ACM. https://doi.org/10.1145/2939672.2939874

+[The IDS implementation associated with the original IDS paper can be found here.](https://github.com/lvhimabindu) It is limited by the fact that it includes code to learn an IDS model, but no code to actually apply the model, and no code to replicate the experiments from the paper.
+A great re-implementation of IDS by Jiri Filip and Tomas Kliegr called [PyIDS can be found here](https://github.com/jirifilip/pyIDS), and is described here:
-* Jiri Filip, Tomas Kliegr.
+> Jiri Filip, Tomas Kliegr.
 PyIDS - Python Implementation of Interpretable Decision Sets Algorithm by Lakkaraju et al, 2016.
 RuleML+RR2019@Rule Challenge 2019. http://ceur-ws.org/Vol-2438/paper8.pdf

+Our experiments use data from the UCI machine learning repository, modified for association rule learning using the arcBench benchmarking suite, which was proposed by Tomas Kriegr in:
+> Kliegr, Tomas.
+Quantitative CBA: Small and Comprehensible Association Rule Classification Models. arXiv preprint arXiv:1711.10166, 2017.

+For comparing our results, we use STAC, a great tool for statistically comparing the performance of algorithms, as proposed in:
-* I. Rodríguez-Fdez, A. Canosa, M. Mucientes, A. Bugarín, STAC: a web platform for the comparison of algorithms using statistical tests, in:Proceedings of the 2015 IEEE International Conference on Fuzzy Systems (FUZZ-IEEE), 2015.
+> I. Rodríguez-Fdez, A. Canosa, M. Mucientes, A. Bugarín, STAC: a web platform for the comparison of algorithms using statistical tests, in: Proceedings of the 2015 IEEE International Conference on Fuzzy Systems (FUZZ-IEEE), 2015.